-9. The Bank continues to carry out the Program technical, fiduciary systems, environmental and social systems, and integrated risk assessments (described in Part III of this BP), taking into account the country-, sector-, and Program-specific circumstances, the scope for improvements before and during implementation, the risks to achieving Program objectives and results, and associated risk mitigation measures.
+9. The Bank continues to carry out the Program technical, fiduciary systems, environmental and social systems, and integrated risk assessments (described in Part B of this BP), taking into account the country-, sector-, and Program-specific circumstances, the scope for improvements before and during implementation, the risks to achieving Program objectives and results, and associated risk mitigation measures.
 The integrated risk assessment is an ongoing process that requires periodic consultations between the task team and Management, and between the Bank and the borrower.

 10. After the assessments have been carried out and most design and assessment issues have been resolved, the task team submits for Management’s Decision Review Meeting the draft Program Appraisal Document (PAD), an updated draft PID, and the draft legal agreements.8 The Decision Review Meeting decides on, among other things, the following matters: